gnosischain/documentation/docs/tools/wallets/safe.md

 ![Follow instructions on right side to complete the process](/img/tools/safe/safewallet2.jpg)

 3) Visit the application and connect to your wallet.
-This will differ based on the application (the DApp must be deployed on xDai).
+This will differ based on the application (the DApp must be deployed on Gnosis).
 Here we use Nifty.ink.

 ![](/img/tools/safe/safewallet3.jpg)